AA/PPS 02.03.20 - Maintenance and Improvement of Quality in Teaching

 AWARDS FOR HIGH QUALITY IN TEACHING

 Faculty members at Texas State are eligible to apply for the Piper Professor Award, which is presented to outstanding teachers in Texas colleges and universities.
 The Piper Professor Award is described in AA/PPS No. 02.04.21, Piper Professor Award Recognition.

 PROCEDURES FOR EVALUATION OF TEACHING

-The evaluation also provides information that may be used in tenure and promotion recommendations, the awarding of performance and merit raises, and decisions regarding the retention of faculty.
+Teaching evaluation also provides information that may be used in tenure and promotion recommendations, the awarding of merit raises, and decisions regarding the retention of faculty.

-The university requires that instructors be routinely evaluated by their students as detailed in AA/PPS No. 02.03.01, Conduct and Planning of Courses under the section on student perceptions of instruction.
-The method and frequency of evaluations are determined by the instructor’s department or school.
-A common departmental or school end-of-course student evaluation is administered in undergraduate and graduate courses to derive student perceptions of instruction.
-In compliance with HB 2504, a common university-wide end-of-course student perception of instruction survey is administered for each organized undergraduate class.
+The university requires that instructors be routinely evaluated by their students as detailed in AA/PPS No. 02.03.01, Conduct and Planning of Courses.
+The method and frequency of evaluations are determined by the instructor’s department, school, and college.
+A common department, school, and college end-of-course student evaluation is administered in undergraduate and graduate courses to derive student perceptions of instruction.
+In compliance with Texas Higher Education Coordinating Board (THECB), Chapter 4, Subchapter N, Rules 4.225-4.229 concerning public access to course information, a common university-wide, end-of-course Student Perceptions of Instruction survey is administered for each organized undergraduate class.

 INSTRUCTION IN TEACHING

-Faculty Development offers workshops and other programming to advance faculty in the area of teaching and learning.
-All faculty members are encouraged to participate in these programs as well as those offered by other university groups or offices.
+Faculty Development and other offices at the university offer workshops and other programming to advance faculty in the areas of teaching and learning.
+All faculty members are encouraged to participate in these programs as well as those offered through professional conferences and other external entities.

 There is a strongly asserted expectation that first-year tenure-track faculty members participate in the Scholarship and Teaching Excellence Program sponsored by Faculty Development.

-In order to meet national best practices and standards promulgated by the Southern Association of Colleges and Schools Commission on Colleges and the Texas Higher Education Coordinating Board, faculty members who teach distance education courses are required to complete a:
+In order to meet national best practices and standards promulgated by the Southern Association of Colleges and Schools Commission on Colleges and the THECB, faculty members who teach distance education courses are required to complete a:

 professional development program or alternative certification approved by the Distance and Extended Learning Steering Committee prior to teaching at a distance; and

 self-assessment of assigned distance courses every three years using the university’s Best Practices Checklist rubric.

 The Office of Distance and Extended Learning develops and implements the professional development program for distance learning instruction and also implements the Best Practices Checklist process.

 REVIEWER OF THIS PPS